Arielle Spiegel on Her Fertility Journey, Motherhood, and Founding Cofertility

 Co was created out of my own experience with infertility—it took me two and a half years, two cycles of IVF, multiple pregnancy losses, and tons of fertility treatment to get to the point of my latest pregnancy.
-I had access to amazing doctors and super supportive friends and family, but I felt that there was a void for online content that answered my fertility questions that felt educational and trustworthy, yet relatable and easy to understand.
 I knew the one in eight American couples struggling with fertility issues deserved better.
 So, Co was born.

 After living in New York City for almost ten years, since launching Co, I moved to the Boston area where I recently had my rainbow baby, Lev!

 What was happening in your life when you decided to start your family?

 My husband and I were the first of our friends to get married, so we wanted to wait a bit and just enjoy married life before starting to try for a family.
 I was still the first of my friends to start trying, but we knew it was the right time and had always talked about raising a family with multiple children.

 I remember texting my friend to tell her I went off the pill and I was holding my breath…now I look back on that moment and laugh!